 Read more about this procedure from Dr. Sydney Joyce.

-Our Lincoln dentist answers: Maintenance cleanings are usually performed every 3-4 months.
+Our Lincoln dentist near me answers: Maintenance cleanings are usually performed every 3-4 months.
 The purpose of these deep cleanings is to help control the bacteria that are responsible for creating inflammation in the gum tissue.
 By disrupting bacteria at regular intervals, we can reduce the body’s need to create inflammation.
 Your hygienist can access the spaces between the tooth and gum where the bacteria are more concentrated and destructive.
 They can also thoroughly debride these areas, which will keep your disease state inactive.
 Since insurance usually covers periodontal treatments differently than normal cleanings, patients often have a small co-pay for this procedure.
 Our goal is to keep the disease inactive.
 You, the patient, play a key role in this.

 CAQ to Lincoln, NE dentist: How do I treat my periodontal disease?